ankitakotadiya/Data-Engineering-ML/AWS Lambda.md

 In this example, your function takes a JSON object containing two integer values labeled "length" and "width".
 The function multiplies these values to calculate an area and returns this as a JSON string.
 Your function also prints the calculated area.

 1. Open the [Functions page](https://console.aws.amazon.com/lambda/home#/functions) of the Lambda console.
+2. Choose Create function.
+3. Select Author from scratch.
+4. In the Basic information pane, for Function name enter myLambdaFunction.
+5. For Runtime, choose either Node.js 20.x or Python 3.12.
+6. Leave architecture set to x86_64 and choose Create function.

+Lambda creates a function that returns the message Hello from Lambda!
+Lambda also creates an execution role for your function.
+An execution role is an AWS Identity and Access Management (IAM) role that grants a Lambda function permission to access AWS services and resources.
+For your function, the role that Lambda creates grants basic permissions to write to CloudWatch Logs.